-- New Diagram Type Assistant makes it easier to create new types of custom schematic diagrams. - Now supports ArcGIS Engine and network datasets created with the Network Analyst extension.
+- New viewer window lets you work with schematics & geography side-by-side on-screen without using Layout view. - New Diagram Type Assistant makes it easier to create new types of custom schematic diagrams. - Now supports ArcGIS Engine and network datasets created with the Network Analyst extension.